sinarueeger/statistical-genetics-resources/statgen-reading.md

 [This](https://sites.google.com/broadinstitute.com/onlinejournalclub) online journalclub from the Broad Institute is not active anymore, but has some nice recordings.

-The Broad Institute has also some [recordings](https://sites.google.com/broadinstitute.com/onlinejournalclub/other-genetic-presentations?authuser=0) from the "Medical Population Genetics Program".

 ## How to keep up with new published research?<a name="keep"></a>

 - Subscribe to journal newsletters (sometimes called *e-alerts*).